-CO Statement Bloom's Level (After completion of this course, student will be able to) Level CO1 Demonstrate the skill to evaluate, diagnose (physical diagnosis) and manage subjects under supervision of a faculty.
-L3 CO2 Demonstrate the records and relevant patient sinformation, treatment and follow up.
-L3 CO3 Demonstrate skill and presentation of a patient under his/ her during clinical meetings.
-L4
+СО Statement (After completion of this course, student will be able to) CO1 Demonstrate the skill to evaluate, diagnose (physical diagnosis) and manage subjects under supervision of a faculty.
+CO2 Demonstrate the records and relevant patient's information, treatment and follow up.
+CO3 Demonstrate skill and presentation of a patient under his/ her during clinical meetings.